Glacier National Park Vacation Guide: Tips for Families

 Many Glacier Hotel, the most grandiose option of Glacier, is located on the east side.
 Rooms range from $300 to upwards of $600 depending on how many beds and the time of year you are booking.
 We camped, but still enjoyed spending time on the hotel grounds, which offer spectacular views.
 Although grand in nature, the atmosphere at Many Glacier Hotel is reminiscent of a summer camp which adds a unique charm to it.
 Guests often gather on the hotel deck, sharing trail stories and binoculars, fostering a sense of community.
 Your children will love taking the polar plunge in the frigid waters of Swiftcurrent Lake, spotting wildlife like moose at Lake Josephine, and embarking on real-life “bear hunts.”

-Many Glacier Hotel, the best place to stay in Glacier National Park
+Many Glacier Hotel, a great choice when deciding where to stay when visiting Glacier National Park

-Best Hikes: Glacier National Park (For All Ages and Ability Levels)
+Best Hikes in Glacier National Park (For All Ages and Ability Levels)

 Logan Pass and Hidden Lake Trail